Mailjet Contributor Guidelines

 - Should be informative, concise and well-researched original content.

-- Please try to avoid being overly promotional (we’ll include a company bio in the byline!).
+- Please try to avoid being overly promotional (we’ll include a company bio in the byline!) and only add 1-2 links to your own site.

 - Include 2-3 outbound links and try to include inbound links to other Mailjet blog posts, if relevant (we do not accept links to competitors).